Okay FLIGHT, you read his pitch and yaw and his high-gain meter.

 AUTO - all the AUTO RCS and the heaters in TANK 1.

-They've got to get the power off when they can.
+They've got to get the power off as soon as they can.

 Yeah.
-Well, we just handed it to CAPCOM.
+Well, we just handed it to the CAPCOM.

 Okay, did you copy we need to crank up the glycol loop?

 Under glycol loop activation.
 And Activation 21 step 3.

 Down to step 3 or step 3 only?

 Activation 20 and Activation 21 step 3 only.

 CAPCOM, FLIGHT.
 For the LM, he needs to get his sublimator up -

 Jack, the LM needs to get the sublimator up.
 Activation 20, and 21.
 For 21, step 3 only.
 Go ahead, EECOM.